TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab1.md

 6. Click the bug icon or select **Run \> Debug** to lauch the Debug Perspective.

+    (Following paragraph is mainly for MAC user, if you don't have this problem, ignore it and go 7.)

     The first time you attempt to run a program on the CC3200, you will get the following message: